 Step 4: Add Floors and Polishes

-Sand down all wood and concrete surfaces to makes sure everything is even and smooth.
+Sand down all wood and concrete surfaces to make sure everything is even and smooth.
 Also, this is the best time to paint your summer house.
 Even if you don’t want to paint the wood make sure to treat it so that it doesn’t decompose.
 Again, it’s up to you whether you want a wood or concrete floor.
 However, staining your concrete floor will make it stand out and treating your wood floor will allow it to stand the test of time.
+It’s worth talking to a commercial flooring specialist for some advice on other floor options to make for a great summer house.

 Step 5: Insert the Doors and Windows